Shoppers told to plan ahead for Christmas amid port delays

 The problems come at the busiest period of the year for retailers, when most goods are imported from Asia to sell during Christmas trading.

-Mr Wilson added that there will be "considerable strain" on the UK's supply chain this Christmas, unlike what he is seeing elsewhere in Europe.

-He said the supply chain industry has been working "extremely hard" for the last 18 months "through Covid, Brexit and the transition" and will continue to do so.

-But he urged shoppers to "be sensible, think ahead, plan appropriately" to get items such as toys in time for Christmas.
+Mr Wilson added that there will be "considerable strain" on the UK's supply chain this Christmas and urged shoppers to "be sensible, think ahead, plan appropriately" to get items such as toys in time for Christmas.

-This week, the Danish shipping giant Maersk diverted some of its larger ships to Dutch and Belgian ports to avoid delays at the port.

-Tom Holder from the British Retail Consortium said that while the port congestion and the driver shortages will cause "some disruption this Christmas," the impact on shoppers should be limited.
+However, Tom Holder from the British Retail Consortium (BRC) said that while port congestion and the driver shortages will cause "some disruption this Christmas," the impact on shoppers should be limited.

 "It is a concern but retailers are really adept at making sure they prioritise the things people want and making sure people's Christmas favourites are available to buy."